Ekadantha

 Ekadantha is a 2007 Indian Kannada-language comedy drama film directed and written by Bollywood actor - director Sachin starring Vishnuvardhan, Ramesh Aravind and Prema.
 It features soundtrack from Gurukiran.
 Released on 16 March 2007, the film met with average and critical response at the box-office.

-The film was made into his 2004 Marathi film Navra Maza Navsacha which was inspired by the 1972 Hindi movie Bombay to Goa which in turn was a remake of 1966 Tamil movie Madras to Pondicherry.
+The film is a remake of his 2004 Marathi film Navra Maza Navsacha which was inspired by the 1972 Hindi movie Bombay to Goa which in turn was a remake of 1966 Tamil movie Madras to Pondicherry.

 Production

 The film came into fruition in 2005 when Sachin told his friend Vishnuvardhan about his novel's positive reception when he made it into a Marathi film.
 Vishnuvardhan suggested Sachin make the novel into a Kannada film.
 The film's producers previously produced News (2004).
 The film was shot in Ganpatipule, Maharastra.

 Soundtrack

 All the songs are composed and scored by Gurukiran.